tg-rs/carapax/GUIDE.md

 ## Predicates

 [`Predicate`](https://tg-rs.github.io/carapax/carapax/struct.Predicate.html)
-is a decorator which allows to decide, should handler run or not.
+is a decorator which allows to decide, should a handler run or not.
-It is useful when you need to implement a ratelimit or close a handler or entire bot from unwanted users and so on.
+It might be useful if you need to implement a ratelimiter, or allow only certain users to trigger a handler.

-A predicate handler must implement `Handler` trait, but return a [`PredicateResult`](https://tg-rs.github.io/carapax/carapax/enum.PredicateResult.html) or any type which converts into it:
+A predicate handler must implement `Handler` trait, and return a [`PredicateResult`](https://tg-rs.github.io/carapax/carapax/enum.PredicateResult.html) or a type that converts into it:

 |   From            | To                            |
 |-------------------|-------------------------------|